-- consider nominating a governor for safeguarding and child protection who will monitor the school's compliance with statutory requirements and practice and champion child protection issues - ensure an annual report is made to the full governing body, and copied to the Education Child Protection Service.
+- Nominate a governor for safeguarding and child protection who will take leadership responsibility for the school's safeguarding arrangements and practice and champion child protection issues - ensure an annual report is made to the full governing body, and copied to the Education Child Protection Service.
 Any weaknesses will be rectified without delay - ensure that this Safeguarding and Child Protection policy is annually reviewed and updated and shared with staff.
-It will be made available on the school website.
+It will be made available on the school website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.

-7.2 Extended Schools and Before and After School Activities (on or off school site)
+9.2 Extended Schools and Before and After School Activities (on or off school site)

-- 7.2.1 If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy shall apply. - 7.2.2 Where services or activities are provided separately by another body, either on or off school site, the governing body will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.
+- 9.2.1 If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy shall apply. - 9.2.2 Where services or activities are provided separately by another body, either on or off school site, the governing body will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.

-This policy was ratified on
+This policy was ratified on 28 th September 19, 2016

-and will be reviewed on
+and will be reviewed Autumn Term 2017

 Signed by the Headteacher

 Chair of Governors

 Designated Person (if appropriate e)